Founder Of ‘Stockton 209 Cares’ Attacked By Group Of Homeless People She Was Trying To Help

 Stockton Police said the incident happened around 6:30 p.m.
 Sunday night at Anderson Park in North Stockton.

-Officers said Nancy Lamb of Stockton 209 Cares was there dropping off leftover food from an Easter event when she and her husband were reportedly viciously attacked.
+Officers said Nancy Lamb of Stockton 209 Cares was there dropping off leftover food from an Easter event when she and her husband said they were viciously attacked.

 “There was an event at Anderson park where the group was feeding the homeless and during that event several homeless people got into a fight and one person got knocked to the ground, so one of the organizers went over to check on that person and then four homeless people — three men and a woman — attacked the organizer causing severe injury to her eye,” said Stockton Police Spokesperson Joe Silva.